Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Related work

 Spatio-temporal relations of discrete environment models were investigated in~\cite{kucner2013conditional,wang2014modeling}.
 Kuczner et al.~\cite{kucner2013conditional} proposed to model how the occupancy likelihood of a given cell in a grid is influenced by the neighbouring cells and showed that this representation allows to model object movement directly in an occupancy grid.
 A similar approach was proposed in \cite{wang2014modeling}, where the direction of traversal over each cell is obtained using an input-output Hidden Markov Model connected to neighboring cells.
 However, these models represent only local spatial dependencies and suffer from a major disadvantage of the discretised models -- memory inefficiency.
-Therefore, in their latest work, \cite{kucner2017enabling} model a given set of spatio-temporal phenomena (the motion of people and wind flow) in a continuous domain, building their model by means of Expectation Maximisation.
+Therefore, in their latest work, \cite{kucner2017enabling,ransalu2018} model a given set of spatio-temporal phenomena (the motion of people and wind flow) in a continuous domain, building their model by means of Expectation Maximisation.
 Moreover, \cite{kinodynamic} shows how to use this representation for robot motion planning in crowded environments.

-O'Callaghan and Ramos~\cite{o2012gaussian} also argue in favour of continuous models, showing the advantages of Gaussian Mixture-based representations in terms of memory efficiency and utility for mobile robot navigation.
-In their latest work, \cite{ramos2016hilbert} speed up building and updating of the proposed models by using an elegant combination of kernels and optimization methods.
-The speed-up achieved allows to recalculate the model relatively quickly, which keeps the model updated with the changes in the robot's operational environment.
+O'Callaghan and Ramos~\cite{o2012gaussian} also argue in favour of continuous models, showing the advantages of Gaussian Mixture-based representations in terms of memory efficiency and utility for mobile robot navigation. \revb{Authors of \cite{ramos2016hilbert} speed up building and updating of the proposed models by using an elegant combination of kernels and optimization methods.
+Moreover, the method is extended to perform short-term predictions of the environment state based on the history of recent observations~\cite{ransalu2016ST}.}